ATTC Pandemic Toolkit

 Social Distancing does NOT equal Social Isolation

-We are adding new activities and websites to the Quarantine Toolkit all the time, so check back often for updates.
+We are adding new activities and websites to the Pandemic Toolkit all the time, so check back often for updates.

-We would LOVE your input on activities and online sites that have been helpful to you during this time of Social Distancing; please email us at:
+We would LOVE your input on activities and online sites that have been helpful to you during these challenging times; please email us at:

 Cheer Cards for Seniors

 The pandemic has been especially challenging for our elders in senior communities as they are not allowed visitors, even family members.
 While protecting them from COVID, the isolation and lack of human contact is causing mental distress and depression.

 The Common Threads Cheer Cards project sends hand written notes that include a cheerful message, a riddle or joke and a Word Search puzzle to brighten their day and provide mental stimulation.